dricotec/Counter-Strike2-Global-Offensive/README.md

 ![image](https://github.com/user-attachments/assets/091ee25e-17fd-4e1b-b33a-db5a0b0cf874)

+# Changes in This Fork

+This unofficial fork includes the following improvements and changes:

+- **Removed Discontinued Warning**: Eliminated the outdated mod warning that appeared in the main menu.
+- **Version Update**: Updated mod version to 1.9.1 to reflect active maintenance.
+- **Code Cleanup**: Improved code quality, removed unnecessary debug code, and added better comments.
+- **Bug Fixes**: Fixed various UI issues and improved stability.
+- **Enhanced Documentation**: Updated README with detailed information about the fork.
+- **Expanded Aspect Ratio Options**: Added more aspect ratio presets (32:9, 32:10, 2.35:1, 2:1, 1.85:1, 3:2) to the video settings for better customization without changing actual resolution.
+- **Plain Text Settings Labels**: Replaced all localization strings (#SFUI_* and #settings_*) with clear, readable English text throughout the entire mod for better user experience.

 # Credits
+- **Original Creator**: [DeformedSAS](https://github.com/DeformedSAS/Counter-Strike2-Global-Offensive) - For creating the original CS2:GO mod and backporting the entire CS2 UI to CS:GO.
+- **Fork Maintainer**: dricolamborghini - Maintaining and improving this unofficial fork.
 - crazymodder and others who worked on porting CS2 weapons to CS:GO.
-And for giving me permission to use the kukri knife, taser and c4 models in this addon!
+And for giving permission to use the kukri knife, taser and c4 models in this addon!
-- d3gk for helping me resolve some issues.
+- d3gk for helping resolve some issues.
-- roblogez for suggestions for hud and improving general code optimisation.
+- roblogez for suggestions for HUD and improving general code optimization.
-- Valve, CS2 Developer Team for making the awesome clean ui.
+- Valve, CS2 Developer Team for making the awesome clean UI.
-- And me DeformedSAS for basically backporting the entire UI..
-- ZooL for giving me permission to use his reworked molotov.
-All he said was do whatever when i asked him so..
+- ZooL for giving permission to use his reworked molotov.
+All he said was do whatever when asked, so...
 I guess it's a yes?
 - Aluminum Lodide, PROm and ZaihnY for the Scar17 model and textures.

 # How to install?